Derek Fildebrandt: Controversies

 On 13 December 2017, Fildebrandt was charged with trespassing onto private property and hunting a white-tailed deer in violation of the Wildlife Act.
 Fildebrandt apologized, claiming that he didn't know he was on private property and that he donated the deer to a food bank.

-On May 23, 2024, Fildebrandt was charged with uttering threats against teenagers that he believed had been vandalizing his property weeks after the incident took place.
+On 23 May 2024, Fildebrandt was charged with uttering threats against teenagers that he believed had been vandalizing his property weeks after the incident took place.
 The teenagers alleged that Fildebrandt chased them with a shotgun, which the court ruled during the trial was a walking cane that he used due to a motorcycle accident.
 The court also ruled that the teenagers had collaborated their stories before giving statements to police.

 The court acquitted Fildebrandt on all counts.
-The crown later appealed the acquittal but withdrew its appeal in March of 2025.
+The crown later appealed the acquittal but withdrew its appeal in March 2025.

-In a statement after the withdraw of the crown’s appeal, Fildebrandt alleged that Calgary Police Detective Lindsay Audibert “Is unfit for her job.
+In a statement after the withdraw of the crown's appeal, Fildebrandt alleged that Calgary Police Detective Lindsay Audibert “Is unfit for her job.
 She laid charges that were clearly groundless after her colleagues on the scene dismissed it.
 She clearly had some reason beyond proper application of the law to come after me.
 I am filling a formal complaint against her with the Calgary Police Commission.”

 Fildebrandt also claimed, “Crown prosecutor Stephanie Morton is painfully incompetent.
 A prosecutor is expected to triage the cases that come before them, determining which are most serious and have a good chance of obtaining a conviction.
 Holding my 12-gauge walking cane as vandals flee my property does not hold up on either account.
 She is either incompetent in the extreme or was under orders from someone else who needs to be held to account.”